lorien/grab/docs2/source/grab_quickstart.rst

 Grab Quick Start
 ================

-In this document we will go through multiple examples of how to use Grab to configure and submit network requests and to parse data of network responses.
+In this document we will go through multiple examples of how to use Grab to configure and submit network requests and to process data in network responses.

 Let's do something simple, download main page of wikipedia and print some info about response::